-Currently, the pages in the Top Stories on mobile phones are exclusively in AMP format.
+Currently, the pages in the Top Stories on mobile phones are exclusively the AMP version.

-As a reminder, the AMP format offers mechanisms for fast page loading on mobile phones.
+As a reminder, AMP offers mechanisms for fast page loading on mobile phones.
 By the way, this format is also directly supported by Google.

 Google indicates that the Top Stories will accept all types of pages when the Search will actively use the Core Web Vitals signals.